Lauri1010/NeuralNetworkML/README.md

 # Multilayer Neural Network built with c++

 ## Features:
+- Header only: just include neural.h and you are ready to go in any project.
 - Easy to edit multilayer network for neural computing capable of running massive neural networks with excellent performance.
 Currently using 9600000 input nodes   (3 x 20 x 20 x 20 x 20 x 1).
 Note that at certain stage size does not matter.
 - Portable skeleton struct enables easy sharing and loading from hard disk
 - Easy to load JSON data for predictions (upload data from database to JSON file in a cronjob for instance) using cereal library.